Achref-Oueslati/Achref-Oueslati/README.md

 # Hi, I’m @Achref-Oueslati 👋

 ## About Me
-- 👀 I’m interested in learning new things and skills concerning IoT and Embedded Software Development.
+- 👀 I’m a master's student currently in my final year in Smart Systems and IoT.
+I'm interested in learning new things and skills concerning IoT and Embedded Software Development.
-- 🌱 I want to learn new skills and find a job that matches my desires and ambitions in thr IoT development industry.
+- 🌱 I want to learn new skills and find a job that matches my desires and ambitions in the IoT development industry.
 - 💞️ I’m looking to collaborate on projects related to IoT and embedded systems.
 - 📫 How to reach me:
   - Email: [oueslati.ashreff@gmail.com]